Team-Immersive-Intelligence/ImmersiveIntelligence/src/main/resources/assets/immersiveintelligence/ie_manual/en_us/ii_warfare/staticdefense/emplacement_weapons.md

 # mg0
 **Machinegun**<br>
 This Emplacement is the most basic and *cheapest* of all the Emplacements available.
-It is a reliable choice for dealing with soft ground targets or light vehicles, when using [armor-piercing] ammunition.
+It is a reliable choice for dealing with soft ground targets or light vehicles, when using [armor-piercing long bullets] for ammunition.
 # mg1
 The **Machinegun** Emplacement comes in 3 variants: [Default], [Heavy Barreled], and [Water-Cooled], which are identical in function to those present in the [infantry version](machinegun.md) of the Machinegun.
 Take note, this weapon does not use [magazines](magazines.md).
 [Loose bullets have to be provided through the emplacement input port].
 Due to its limited pitch, the MG Emplacement is a poor choice for firing at air targets.